 Merriam-Webster dictionary defines a deadbeat as someone "one who persistently fails to pay personal debts or expenses."
 So by definition, you'd think a credit card deadbeat was someone who didn't pay their credit card bills each month, someone whose accounts end up getting sent to collections or charged-off or both.
 Not so in the credit card industry.

 The credit card industry, infamous for making up their own rules, says that a credit card deadbeat is someone who pays their credit card balances in full and on time each month.
-That definition is the complete opposite of the one from Merriam-Webster.
-So who are you going to trust?
 Here's why you don't want to listen to what the credit card industry says.

 Why the Credit Card Industry Uses "Deadbeat?"

-When you pay your balance in full each month, the credit card company doesn't make any money off you.
+When you pay your balance in full each month, the credit card company doesn't make as much money.
 If it weren't for merchant fees paid by the stores where you use your card, your credit card would be a waste of 16-digits.
 You're not a profitable cardholder, so, to the credit industry, you are a deadbeat.